Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 #### c.
 Downloading snapshot

 An exchange snapshot is a specification of what is included in each exchange fulfillment.
 The exchange snapshot provides a count of what is created, modified, and removed in that snapshot.
 Thus, in case of one exchange container, there will be just one snapshot, and any changes made to an exchange will not create another snapshot, but - another revision of the snapshot.
-A revision can be seen as a sort of version, but you will see that it's more than that in another tutorial where you will have a closer look at structure of snapshot and revisions.
+A revision can be seen as a sort of version, but you will see that it's more than that in another tutorial where you will have a closer look at structure of a snapshot and revisions.

-To get the snapshot, you have to use [v1/collections/{collectionId}/exchanges/{exchangeId}/snapshots:exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getexchangesnapshot-GET/?sha=forge_fdxs_master_preview) having a token with `data:read` scope:
+To get the snapshot, you need to use [v1/collections/{collectionId}/exchanges/{exchangeId}/snapshots:exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getexchangesnapshot-GET/?sha=forge_fdxs_master_preview), having a token with `data:read` scope:

 ```shell
 curl 'https://developer.api.autodesk.com/exchange/v1/collections/'$COLLECTION_ID'/exchanges/'$EXCHANGE_ID'/snapshots:exchange' \